smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 Multiple function groups can include the same RPC; each group has its own flag for the RPC.
 If there are two or more instances of the same RPC in different groups in the policy for an app, one has `need_protection`=`true` and the others have `need_protection`=`false`, then the RPC shall have `needProtection`=`true` in the `OnPermissionsChange` for the app.

 ### SDL server updates:
-The SDL server needs to support the new parameter in the policy table.
+The SDL server may support the new parameter in the policy table.
 However, defining which RPCs require encryption on a per-app basis would create a lot of Policy Server overhead about OEM app administration (UI/UX), database schema/storage, and policy table generation and migration.
 The SDL Policy Server code base will not be receiving this feature in full.
-Instead, the SDL Policy Server shall give OEMs the option to select which RPCs they need to be encrypted that will affect **ALL** of their partner apps.
-An OEM need to make their own changes if they want to support configuration on a per-app basis.
+Meaning that while SDL core and the policy table structure will allow for different RPCs to require encryption per different app, the policy server would not make these fully available.
+Instead, the SDL Policy Server shall give OEMs the option to select which RPCs they need to be encrypted that will apply to **ALL** of their partner apps.
+An OEM need to make their own implementations if they want to support configuration on a per-app basis.

 ## Potential downsides